Adopt a German Shepherd

 Brooks

 Meet very sweet Brooks.
-At 3½ years old, this gorgeous German Shepherd — with a ¼ sprinkle of Husky from his mama’s side — is pure heart, pure goodness.
+At 3½ years old, this gorgeous German Shepherd is pure heart, pure goodness.
 And trust us… his pictures don’t do him justice.
 In person he’s breathtaking — gentle, and unbelievably soft.
 Brooks is the dog who meets you once… and decides you’re family.

 He came from the only home he ever knew.
-He was cared for, but he never quite knew what it felt like to be someone’s everything.
 When his family realized he needed more attention than they could give, they reached out — and with his paws in ours, we promised he would stay with us until we found the family meant for him.

 He’s discovering toys for the first time, carrying them proudly even if he’s still figuring out the rules.
 He’s trying new foods and treats — and he LOVES his pig ears — and he looks at you with this soft, grateful expression… like every kindness is still a little bit of magic.